 Ascension St. Vincent’s Ortega River Run

-For the past 43 years, the St. Mark’s Campus has been home to the Ascension St. Vincent’s Ortega River Run.
+For over 40 years, the St. Mark’s Campus has been home to the Ascension St. Vincent’s Ortega River Run.
 Hosted by First Place Sports as a Grand Prix sanctioned event, this is a great event for the whole family!
 The morning features a 1-mile fun run, 5-mile race through the tree-lined streets of Ortega, and a street fair with over 40 vendors.
 Proceeds benefit the financial aid and scholarship program at the school.

-The spotlight shines on our fourth, fifth, and sixth grade students as they perform their annual spring musical.
-Sixth graders lead the show and showcase their talents with solo singing performances, speaking parts, and choreography.
+The spotlight shines on our fourth and fifth grade students as they perform their annual spring musical.
+Fifth graders lead the show and showcase their talents with solo singing performances, speaking parts, and choreography.
 Recent performances have included The Jungle Book, Willy Wonka Kids, and Seussical the Musical.

 Grandparents’ & Special Friend’s Morning